alanlepisto/hibp/README.md

 Import-Module DSInternals
 ```

 Install-WindowsFeature is a Server Manager cmdlet and only exists on Windows Server.
-For Windows 10/11 workstations will require the client equivalent:
+For Windows 10/11 workstations use the client equivalent:

 **Option 1:** PowerShell (Windows 10/11)
 ```powershell